The

 extremely low and even a medium height person can find themselves

-driver.
-Rear vision is quite limited, with only a reasonably small
+seems uncomfortably close to the driver.
+Rear vision is quite limited,

-rear window.
-Electric external mirrors are essential for reasonable
+with only a reasonably small rear window.
+Electric external mirrors

-There are various storage compartments in the cabin, and a reasonable
+compartments in the cabin, and a reasonable space behind the back

-space behind the back seat to stow soft bags, etc. The front under
+seat to stow soft bags, etc. The front under bonnet area is full of

 Owners